Skip to main content

 Structure of the earth showing the asthenosphereFig 3-7.
 The asthenosphere is a part of the upper mantle that behaves in a more fluid-like manner than the overlying lithosphere.
 The lithosphere is cooler, and behaves in a more rigid or brittle manner.
 The lithosphere includes uppermost part of the mantle and overlying crust.
 It is the region where all earthquakes take place.
 Rocks in the asthenosphere are hot and will deform rather than fracture under pressure.

-This page titled 3.5: Subdivisions of the Structure of the Solid Earth is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.5: Subdivisions of the Structure of the Solid Earth is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.